agoravoting/agora-mixnet/timings/README.md

     gnuplot plot.gpi

 which will show the data points as well as a linear fit whose gradient tells you seconds/vote.
 The graphs are output as png image files.
+Note that plot.gpi as written expects two runs and therefore two data columns in the data file.
+You will need to modify if you wish to compare more results.

 You probably want to modify run.sh and plot.gpi to configure your own runs and options, currently java modpow and gmp modpow runs are compared.